 - Is That Gluten-Free app

 Bonus: print out your gluten-free card at celaictravel.com to help restaurants to accommodate your needs around the world.
 Remember, not all restaurants are educated, you can help them.

 Undetected and untreated Celiac can lead to tummy issues, gut imbalance, malabsorption, and nutritional imbalance.
 It is important to re-create balance in your gut.

-There are some things that you expect to have gluten in them, such as wheat pasta, wheat and rye bread, conventional cookies.
+There are some things that you expect to have gluten in them, such as wheat pasta, wheat and rye bread, and conventional cookies.
 There are other things that may not be obvious, or perhaps you haven’t even heard about.
 (16, 17)